tomjoht/tomjoht.github.io/_posts/2023/12/2023-12-31-understanding-girls-with-adhd-book-review-summary.md

 - technical-writing
 keywords: ADHD, attention
 rebrandly: https://idbwrtng.com/understanding-girls-with-adhd-book-review-summary
-description: "In <i>Understanding Girls with ADHD: How They Feel and Why They Do What They Do</i>, Nadeu et al argue that a girl's experience of ADHD, especially during their elementary, middle, and high school years, differs from that of boys.
-Girls tend to internalize their ADHD in ways that can be isolating and damaging to their self-confidence over time.
-For example, relationship friction from impulsive behaviors can lead to more peer rejection.
-To gain acceptance, they might turn to unsafe activities as they give in to peer pressure.
-The repeated failures that come with executive dysfunction (always late, disorganized, forgetful, procrastinating, overwhelmed) can also batter self-worth.
-Parents can counter this self-negativity by teaching their children to recognize their strengths and praising them for what they do right.
-A parent's biggest influence can be to install a sense of hope in their children."
-# podcast_link:
-# podcast_file_size:
-# podcast_duration: ""
-# podcast_length:
+description: "Although my blog usually focuses on tech comm, I've started reviewing books covering wider topics.
+I recently read <a href='https://www.amazon.com/Understanding-Girls-ADHD-Updated-Revised/dp/0971460973'><i>Understanding Girls with ADHD: How They Feel and Why They Do What They Do</i></a>, by Kathleen G. Nadeau, Ellen B. Littman, and Patricia O. Quinn.
+Several of my family members have ADHD, and I wanted to understand ADHD more to better support them.
+This book is one of the best ADHD books I've read, probably because I have four daughters (ranging from 13 to 22) and the book focused entirely on ADHD in girls.
+The book describes challenges girls with ADHD face in elementary school, middle school, high school, and beyond."
 image: adhdpic2thumb.jpg
 ---